 Is climate change impacting global mobility?

-Governments that decide to open their borders to foreign investment in the form of alternative residence and citizenship programs will prosper.
-But to capitalize on these gains, funds could be re-invested into advanced technology, infrastructure, and sustainability programmes to mitigate the impact of climate change on the host nation.
+Nations that embrace foreign investment through mobility programs can benefit significantly—but only if those funds are reinvested into the country aptly.
+To capitalize on these gains, funds could be re-invested into advanced technology, infrastructure, and sustainability programmes to mitigate the impact of climate change on the host nation.